RezMaal/Crew-Sizing-and-Scheduling-Solution-to-Minimize-Rework/README.md

 # Implementation and Dependencies

-The code was implemented in Matlab and solved using the Gorubi integer programming (v.
+The code was implemented in Matlab and solved using the Gurobi integer programming (v.
 12.0.0).
 As such, in order to utilize the code, the user must install the following in addition to an up-to-date Matlab software:

 1- Gurobi Solver for Matlab to solve the MILP and MIQCP problems